 In the last 100 years the Florida Scrub Jay has gone from being found in 39 Florida counties to being found in only 3 counties.
 By some estimations they have gone from around 100,000 total birds to just under 4,000 in the last 50-60 years.
 So, what is happening?

 As you may have guessed human encroachment is the reason this bird is disappearing.
-The Florida Scrub Jay has become some accustomed to the Scrub habitat that it simply cannot survive outside of it.
+The Florida Scrub Jay has become so accustomed to the Scrub habitat that it simply cannot survive outside of it.
 Not only that, if the scrub is not regularly burned, the bird becomes victim to predator birds which can use tall trees and overgrown scrub to their advantage.
 Lightning strikes in the wild used to make sure there was plenty of clear cut scrub.
 Now, when there is any fire in the remining scrub lands, it is usually doused by firefighters.

 Residential, industrial and commercial developments have taken over much of Florida’s scrub land.
 The same characteristics which make the land ideal for scrub growth also happens to be exactly what humans are looking for when it comes to their habitat as well.
 These characteristics include flat & relatively dry land.